takiwaki/Blastwave/HYD1D/README.md

     ssh <your account>@more.cfca.nao.ac.jp

-Then copy the source code.
+Then go to work directry.

+    mkdir /cfca-work/<your account>
     cd /cfca-work/<your account>

-    mkdir /cfca-work/<your account>
+Copy the programs.

     cp -r /cfca-work/dos04/Blastwave .

 To run the code, you need to compile `Simulation.f90`.

     cd Blastwave/HYD1D